 It’s that time of year.
-Hurricane season officially began on Wednesday, June 1 and runs through Wednesday, Nov.
+Hurricane season officially begins on Saturday, June 1 and runs through Saturday, Nov.
 30.

-The NOAA is predicting an above-average hurricane season in 2023.
-The 2022 season was also predicted to be above average, and it brought us storms like Hurricane Ian and Tropical Storm Nicole.
+Experts are predicting an above-average hurricane season in 2024.
+The 2023 season was also predicted to be above average, and it ranked No. 4 among seasons with the most named storms.

-We’ve rounded up everything you can do to be hurricane-ready in Lakeland, Florida.
+To help Lakelanders prepare for the season, we’ve rounded up everything you can do to be hurricane-ready.

 Stay informed